janrockdev/blockchain/README.md

 - Comprehensive testing suite for transport and network connectivity
 - ...(in progress)

-## Architecture
+## Process

-- Server container with customisable modules
+- Create server container with customisable modules
 - Configurable transport layer to allow any type of network protocol
+- Create block builder
+- Create tranaction object to append to a block
 - ...(in progress)

 ## Tests